DataDog/datadogpy/CONTRIBUTING.md

 # Adding new API endpoints
 This section outlines the process for adding a new endpoint to this API client.

 Lets use the example of creating an endpoint for `Hosts`.
-For this example endpoint, we will accept a GET and DELETE request at the `/hosts` endpoint as well as a GET resquest at the `hosts/totals` endpoint. **NOTE:** This endpoint is just an exmaple and doesn't describe the existing `hosts` resource.
+For this example endpoint, we will accept a GET and DELETE request at the `/hosts` endpoint as well as a GET request at the `hosts/totals` endpoint.  **NOTE:** This endpoint is just an exmaple and doesn't describe the existing `hosts` resource.

-First start by adding a new file to the `datadog -> api` folder for our new endpoint `hosts.py`.
+First, start by adding a new file to the `datadog -> api` folder for our new endpoint `hosts.py`.
 We'll use the following simple class structure:

 ```
 from datadog.api.resources import (